DCS-training/IntroToDatabases/Non-SQL_Tutorial.md

 `Stage 3 '$Out'
 "Top5Percent_Housing_Domain_Rank"`

-Much like programmes, Mongo completes each operation iteratively.
 'Out' for example is similar to export in other programmes, and writes a new collection with the results of the aggregation.
 It is usually in the final stage.
 'Match' is a function useful for searching based on specific variables.
-It is maleable enough to take handle a range, mean or other distribtuions of numerical data, and also exact strings.
+It is maleable enough to handle a range, mean or other distributions of numerical data, and also exact strings.
 'Count' is similarly useful for summarising groups of documents.

 Click the drop down menu for the operations in each stage to scroll through the operations and read their descriptions.

+Try to create two ore collections of data using these operations.

+### Backups
 All new collections will be saved as they are created.
 When you end and return to the session, the data will remain and there is no need to save it again.
-However, there is no 'undo' button in the compass.
-So it is a good idea to create duplicate backups of the raw data and at different stages, incase of an error.
+However, there is no 'undo' button in the compass as data is written at each operation.
+It is a good idea to create duplicate backups of the raw data and at different stages, incase of an error.
 You can create a backup in a number of ways.
 The easiest is to create an aggregation that duplicates the data:
-Create a duplicate of this collection called Backup_SIMD_Ranks or create a stage manually
+"Create a duplicate of this collection called Backup_SIMD_Ranks"

+or create a stage manually
 $out
 "Backup_SIMD_Ranks"